Safe, Affordable and Available Housing

 - Housing people directly from the streets and emergency shelters and supporting them with client-directed services to keep them in housing

-Over 35 agencies, representing nonprofits, faith communities, local government and businesses are working together to end homelessness in our area through their participation in Impact ICT.
-You can learn more about this year-round work to make homelessness rare, brief and non-recurring for all of our neighbors by visiting Homeless Services webpage for more information.
+Over 35 agencies, representing nonprofits, faith communities, local government and businesses are working together to end homelessness in our area through their participation in the Coalition to End Homelessness.
+You can learn more about this year-round work to make homelessness rare, brief and non-recurring for all of our neighbors by visiting the coalition webpage for more information.